 A colourful, laid back Horniman Museum Wedding in London for Jo and Vish

-I have a little bucket list in my head of venues I’d love to photograph weddings at.
+I loved capturing Jo and Vish’s Horniman Museum wedding photography.
+There’s been a little bucket list in my head of venues I’d love to photograph weddings at.
 The Horniman Museum, in South-East London has been on that list for a while.
 I used to live just up the road in Streatham and I’ve also lived near Lewisham, so I knew the venue well and have visited a few times.

 Laura managed to be in all the right places at all the right times, with plenty of tips and direction when needed, but without being intrusive

 I actually met Jo when I was a hybrid wedding-photographer-guest at the wedding of a friend.
 Jo’s cousin Jane married my friend Glenn and Jo and I sat next to each other at dinner.
 Here’s what Jo and Vish had to say about working with me for their Horniman Museum wedding photography.

 I’d sat next to Laura at my cousin’s wedding a few years ago and she seemed like a very good egg.
 Then I was reminded of Babb Photo when I was googling wedding photographers and really liked her style.
 Working with Laura was great: she managed to be in all the right places at all the right times, with plenty of tips and direction when needed, but without being intrusive on what was a very personal day – a balance that is pretty hard to get.